Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

 \section{Numerical results}

-We consider two numerical examples in two dimensions to verify our theory.
-Both examples are designed to have an analytical solution allowing for assessing the spatial approximation properties.
-In addition, by varying material parameters, the problem has either a loosely or tightly coupling which enables a fair assessment of the performance of iterative splitting methods, its dependence on material parameters and the potential of improving it through destabilization.
-The first example is using Example 8.1 in~\cite{ahmed2019adaptive} and is based on a manufactured solution, while the second example is the classical Mandel problem, cf., e.g.,~\cite{mikelic2014numerical}.
+\answer{We consider in total four numerical examples in both two and three dimensions to verify our theory.} \answer{In 2D, two examples} are designed to have an analytical solution allowing for assessing the spatial approximation properties.
+The first example is using Example 8.1 in~\cite{ahmed2019adaptive} and is based on a manufactured solution, while the second example is the classical Mandel benchmark problem, cf., e.g.,~\cite{mikelic2014numerical}.
+By varying material parameters, the problem has either a loosely or tightly coupling which enables a fair assessment of the performance of iterative splitting methods, its dependence on material parameters and the potential of improving it through \answer{tuned} destabilization. \answer{In 3D, we consider a similar manufactured solution to discuss approximation quality and a footing problem to discuss splitting methods, both in similar way as in 2D.}

 For the spatial discretization, we use Raviart--Thomas spaces of order \(k\) for the Darcy velocity and for each row of the total stress, discontinuous piecewise polynomials of degree \(k\) for the scalar pressure, discontinuous vector-valued piecewise polynomials of degree \(k\) for the displacement, and continuous piecewise polynomials of degree \(k\) for the rotation, with \(k\geq 1\).